citp/privacy-policy-historical/m/mo/moc/mochiads.com.md

 ### Questions or Concerns?

-If you have any questions or concerns regarding privacy at the Websites, please send us a detailed message to support@mochimedia.com.
+If you have any questions or concerns regarding privacy at the Websites, please send us a detailed message at [mochi.desk.com](http://mochi.desk.com/customer/portal/emails/new).